Best TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy in 2020.

 We've been waiting for this moment for a long time.
 Finally, you can buy a 4K OLED TV that's smaller than 55 inches.
 In fact, it's quite a lot smaller: the OLED48CX is, you guessed it, a 48-inch TV, and therefore brings flagship OLED performance to under 50 inches for the first time.

 And it really is a fabulous performance.
 This isn't a downgraded flagship TV – it's a downsized flagship TV.
 It offers the same performance and features as its bigger brothers in the CX range (which, let's remember, also match the more expensive GX, RX and WX in terms of picture quality and processing), but in a smaller, more living room-friendly package.

 The performance is superb.
-The perfect blacks and near-perfect viewing angles we're used to from OLED, combined with bright, punchy whites and vibrant but natural colors.
+The perfect blacks and near-perfect viewing angles we're used to from OLED combine with bright, punchy whites and vibrant but natural colors.
 LG's motion processing in 2020 is the best it's ever been, too, and its OLEDs continue to impress in terms of upscaling 1080p and standard-def content.